arpitbbhayani/articles/blogs/sliding-window-ratelimiter.md

 ## Schema

 ### Configuration Store
-An SQL schema, for using a database likePostgres or MySQL, for Rate Limit Configurtation would be as follows
+SQL schema, for using a database like Postgres or MySQL, for Rate Limit Configurtation would be as follows

 ```
 Table: configuration